 Good afternoon, everybody.
-This is Ron for Lone Star Barbell.
-I wanted to come see you today, talk to you a little bit about goals and goal-setting and the importance of goal-setting.
+This is Ron with Lone Star Barbell.
+I wanted to come to you today, talk to you a little bit about goals and goal setting and the importance of goal setting.
 I think everyone needs to have a goal.
-Arbitrarily doing things with no goal, you'll really never going to know if you get there if you don't have a set destination.
-You're going to flounder.
-You're going to waffle back and forth.
-You're just never going to really truly commit to getting somewhere.
+Arbitrarily, doing things with no goal, you’re really never going to know if you get there, if you don’t have a set destination.
+You’re going to flounder.
+You’re going to waffle back and forth.
+You’re just never going to really truly commit to getting somewhere.
 So, goal setting is very important.
 You have to have short term goals.
 You have to have longterm goals and you really need to go and be very deliberate about them.
 Write them down.
 Keep them where you can see them.

 You set financial goals.
 You set business goals.
 You set personal goals to maybe change how you do things, that you’re not going to stay up and you’re going to start getting up earlier in the morning, whatever the case may be.
-But setting goals is pivotal to reaching any marker that we have in life and using something that’s really, I guess you would say, is less concerning, it's not a life or death situation necessarily at first, but when it comes to your fitness and you can use this as a catalyst to help you learn how to set goals, that aren't going to have necessarily impact on your bottom line, your ability to pay bills and all those kinds of things.
-You can learn how to set goals, reach goals, set new goals, and keep pushing that bar higher in an arena where it's not going to affect your livelihood, your kids, or the things that are from day to day are important in that way.
+But setting goals is pivotal to reaching any marker that we have in life and using something that’s really, I guess you would say is less concerning.
+It’s not a life or death situation necessarily at first, when it comes to your fitness and this thing, you can use this as a catalyst to help you learn how to set goals that aren’t going to have necessarily an impact on your bottom line, your ability to pay bills and all those kinds of things.
+And you can learn how to set goals, reach goals, set new goals, and keep pushing that bar higher in an arena where it’s not going to affect your livelihood, your kids, or the things that are from day-to-day or are important in that way.